-Productized Services: Why & How Custom Digital Services Firms Should Adopt Them
+Productized Services: How Custom Digital Services Firms Can Adopt Them

 Productized services are packaged service offerings that digital services firms and consultancies can resell in a repeatable, standardized way.
 These packaged offerings are common in production companies that bundle deliverables and deliver them for a fixed cost on a set timeline using the same roles for each project.

-At the highest level, the business benefits of productized services are that you can serve more customers without the expense of time spent determining the correct scope, timing, pricing, and team required for each project.
-As a result, your margins are higher, expectations are clearer with your clients and across your teams, and you can deliver good work predictably and repeatedly.
-According to Service Performance Insight, a leader in Professional Service Market Research, the use of productized services is a leading indicator of more mature pro services companies, and best-in-class professional services organizations generate nearly 80% of their revenue through productized service offerings.
+According to Service Performance Insight, a leader in Professional Service Market Research, the use of productized services is a leading indicator of more mature professional services companies.
+Best-in-class organizations generate nearly 80% of their revenue through productized service offerings.

 Inputs include your firm’s principles, methodology, process, team, tools, and artifacts.
 These inputs, shaped by how your team thinks and its experience, set you apart from other firms.
-Custom shops that productize these inputs can scale their differentiated value in ways they haven’t been able to otherwise — marketing, selling, and delivering their services more consistently and profitably.
+Custom shops that productize these inputs can scale their differentiated value in ways they haven’t been able to otherwise.
+As a result, they can market, sell, and deliver their services more consistently and profitably.

 When starting a new project, you should first ask whether the value of the project is in the inputs or outputs.
 In most cases, it makes sense to have some services productized on their outputs and others on their inputs.